CamdenTadhg/TBRead/Planning/Project Plan.md

     ## display book cover on calendar on start date
     ## write tests for all calendar views
     ## write tests for all calendar javascript
-## 15 Implement email reminders functionality
+## 17 Implement email reminders functionality
     ## what books will you need over the next 3 months?
     ## time to start a book
     ## time to finish a book
     ## time to post a book
     ## write tests
-## 14 FAQ/Documentation
+## 16 FAQ/Documentation
     ## flesh out documentation section
         ## create documentation for sending in emails
         ## create documentation for creating challenges
     ## figure out how to run tests on render
         ## python tests
         ## javascript tests
-## 13 Create an architecture diagram
+## 15 Create an architecture diagram
+## 14 Sorting refinements
+    ## take out the, an, a
+    ## author by last name
-## 12 Small Screen Styling
+## 13 Small Screen Styling
     ## also zoomed screen styling
-## 11 Implement upload user image and book cover image
+## 12 Implement upload user image and book cover image
     ## write tests
-## 10 Implement book covers on homepage are links that take you to a book form where you can add them to your list
+## 11 Implement book covers on homepage are links that take you to a book form where you can add them to your list
     ## increase the number of book covers displayed?
     ## Do I make it its own home page once logged in, because you need to be logged in to do that
     ## write tests
-## 9 Implement importation functionality
+## 10 Implement importation functionality
     ## write tests
-## 8 Implement OpenAI connection
+## 9 Implement OpenAI connection
     ## write tests
-## 7 Implement friendship & challenging functionality
+## 8 Implement friendship & challenging functionality
     ## write tests
-## 6 Implement challenge categories
+## 7 Implement challenge categories
     ## include a way to search what books other people have assigned to what categories and add them to your lists
     ## a checklist of categories that users can check off
     ## hover over a book cover shows what category it is fulfilling
     ## write tests
-## 5 Implement bookstore connection
+## 6 Implement bookstore connection
     ## write tests
-## 4 Implement library connection
+## 5 Implement library connection
     ## write tests
-## 3 Refactor and take out all the print & console.logs
+## 4 Refactor and take out all the print & console.logs
+## 3 Speed it up
+    ## add loading screens/visuals anywhere it is slow
-## 2 Fully population database with 100 challenges and 500 books
+## 2 Fully populate database with 100 challenges and 500 books
 ## 1 Test with actual users and add functionality as needed